liztozireland/README-Generator/README.md

 * [Questions](#questions)
 #[Installation]
-The following necessary dependencies need to be installed to properly run this application: why are you not working
+The following necessary dependencies need to be installed to properly run this application: way too many steps
-##Instructions and Examples for Use:
+## Instructions and Examples for Use:
-just be a dear
+not yet because it's not working
-##Collaborators, Third-Party APIs, and Tutorials Used:
+## Collaborators, Third-Party APIs, and Tutorials Used:
-and work ok?
+just some YT tutorials
-##Liscense:
+## Liscense:
 ## License
 GPL_3.0
 [![License](https://img.shields.io/badge/License-GPL_3.0-blue.svg)](https://opensource.org/licenses/GPL_3.0)
-##Test Instructions:
+## Test Instructions:
-why do you hate me?
+My tutor also helped me
-##Github Link:
+## Github Link:
-whyyyy?
+link here
-##If you have any questions, email me!
+## If you have any questions, email me!
-dear god why
+address here